CDU-HIT238/slides/week1/index.md

 * Most sources recommend learning Git with the command prompt
 * Available on [Windows](https://imgs.xkcd.com/comics/git.png), [macOS](https://imgs.xkcd.com/comics/git.png) and Linux
 * [Lots of great resources available](https://learngitbranching.js.org/)

+Note:
+Most sources suggest learning Git from the command prompt.
+I am guessing most people here are probably not comfortable using the command prompt.
+That's OK, but I encourage all of you to spend some time getting comfortable with the linux/unix command prompt (also on MacOS and the Linux Subsystem for Windows) as it is used in almost every field of Computing.
+LearnGitBranching.js.org is an excellent resouce to get familiar with the Git command prompt.

 <!-- .slide: data-background-image="images/git-bg.jpg" -->